opencontainers/web/content/faq.md

 **3. What is the connection between this and the appc effort?**

-The individuals behind the appc effort are joining the technical leadership of the OCP, and our intention is to work towards both a common format that is compatible with existing container formats as well as to work on a future spec that combines the best elements of all the existing container efforts.
+The individuals behind the appc effort are joining the technical leadership of the OCI, and our intention is to work towards both a common format that is compatible with existing container formats as well as to work on a future spec that combines the best elements of all the existing container efforts.

-**4. What is the timeline under which the project will be fully formed?**
+**4. What is the timeline under which the initiative will be fully formed?**

-We expect that the formal documents for the project will be created and signed in a matter of a couple of months.
+We expect that the formal documents for the initiative will be created and signed in a matter of a couple of months.
 (Part of the rationale for doing this as project under the Linux Foundation is to minimize the time spent establishing formal governance and structure.)
 However, the repositories have already been migrated to https://github.com/opencontainers and are free for people to begin making contributions.
 The newly united group of former libcontainer and appc maintainers hope to produce a draft specification in a matter of weeks.

 **5. What are the drivers for this  container specification?**